 San Diego is also a great place to take advantage to all of the outdoors and sporting events that springtime brings with it, the most obvious being the start of the San Diego Padres’ season over at Petco Park.
 In addition to the Padres, endurance athletes from all over will come to San Diego to participate in the California Half-Ironman Triathlon, along with the 41st San Diego Crew Classic, 2014 Del Mar National Horse Show and the annual Lakeside Rodeo give San Diegans many ways to enjoy springtime sports events.

 There’s more that just sporting events that make San Diego such a great place for springtime sports.
-The city of San Diego itself offers people great opportunities to go out and enjoy the outdoors.
+The city of San Diego itself offers people great opportunities to stay fit without straying too far from your apartment.
 Surfers flock to the 17 miles of San Diego coastline to enjoy the waves while the many reservoirs offer both fishing, boating and Jet Ski enthusiasts as well as hikers the chance to get out there and enjoy the great weather and good times.
 San Diego also offers three municipal golf courses as well as Mission Bay and Mission Trails Regional Parks for people to get out and enjoy the springtime sun.

 The various different fairs and festivals going on is another thing that makes springtime in San Diego so great.
 From the Earthfair in Balboa Park to the Sicilian Festival in Little Italy to the Cinco de Mayo festivities held in Old Town State Historic Park and Chula Vista, there are many different options for people to enjoy different areas of San Diego in the spring.